nikajordania/java-generics/java-lecture-11-resources.md

 ### Example Practical Task 3

-**Serialization** Implement serialization and deserialization for the `Person` record using the `Serializable` interface.
-Save instances of `Person` to a file, and then read and display the information from that file.
+**Serialization** Implement serialization and deserialization for the `model.Person` record using the `Serializable` interface.
+Save instances of `model.Person` to a file, and then read and display the information from that file.